Sisso16/VocAlign/README.md

   </div>
   <div>&nbsp;</div>

-# VocAlign: Source-free Domain Adaptation for Open-vocabulary Semantic Segmentation
+# VocAlign: Source-free Adaptation for Open-vocabulary Semantic Segmentation

 This is the official implementation of VocAlign, a method to perform source-free domain adaptation on CAT-Seg.
 VocAlign is presented in **"Lost in Translation?
 Vocabulary Alignment for Source-Free Adaptation in Open-Vocabulary Semantic Segmentation"**, [BMVC 2025](https://bmvc2025.bmva.org/)